BardicDefense/purple-hack/README.md

 success, the character will die in 1d4 rounds, rolled in secret by the referee, unless magically healed or aided by another player character.
-Each PC may attempt to aid once, requiring a successful First Aid skill check (default Skill Target of 6); if the aiding PC uses proper bandages, the check's target is lowered by 1.
+Each PC may attempt to aid once, requiring a successful First Aid skill check (default Skill Target of 6); if the aiding PC uses proper bandages, the check’s target is lowered by 1.
 Other modifiers may apply.

 Even after returning to 1 or more hp, the character will remain in a coma for